 Do you or other family members have red bites over your body?
 Are you worried about bedbugs?
 Checking your mattress carefully is the only way to find out whether or not you have an infestation, and if you do, you should act fast.
-There are a number of key things to watch out for in terms of diagnosing and removing, for example, pay special attention to the seams as this is where eggs are often laid.
+There are many key things to watch out for regarding diagnosing and removing, for example, pay particular attention to the seams as this is where eggs are often laid.
 In this article will look at how to get rid of bed bugs in a mattress, and shall give you top tips which will allow you to eliminate them for good.

 Spotting Signs Of Bed Bugs & Symptoms

-The most obvious sign that you have bedbugs is if you wake up feeling itchy and have bites that weren’t there when you went to sleep.
+The most obvious sign of bedbugs is if you wake up feeling itchy and have bites that weren’t there when you went to sleep.
 This is particularly likely if you have purchased a used bed or other furniture around the time the bites started.
-There are however many other signs that you can look out for, such as blood stains on your sheets or pillowcases caused by the bug’s excrement.
+There are, however many other signs that you can look out for, such as blood stains on your sheets or pillowcases caused by the bug’s excrement.
 Eggs, egg shells, or skins may also be visible.

 Effective Bed Bug Removal

 If you suspect you have a problem with bedbug infestation the first thing to do is to remove all the bedding and check it carefully.
 Also, remove any dust cover which you have over the bottom of the box springs.
 You should examine the wood framing as this is an area that many people overlook and is a common breeding ground.
 If bedbugs are left there, then they will re-affect the mattress, and your efforts would have been in vain.